 {% endautoescape %}

-[Emphasize again]Unless you are 100% sure of the source and security of all content within the block, and can ensure all necessary escaping is done manually,it is strongly recommended to avoid using{% autoescape off %}.Once automatic escaping is enabled, any unprocessed malicious input may directly lead to XSS attacks.
+[Emphasize again]Unless you are 100% sure of the source and safety of all the content within the block, and can ensure all necessary escaping is done manually, otherwiseStrongly recommended to avoid using{% autoescape off %}.Once automatic escaping is turned off, any unprocessed malicious input may directly lead to an XSS attack.

-To build a highly efficient and secure CMS website, the following are some suggested practices:**
+To build a highly efficient and secure CMS website, the following are some recommended practices:

-• Trust defaults and reduce intervention:Rely as much as possible on the default automatic HTML escaping behavior of the Anqi CMS template engine.
-It has already done most of the security work for you.
+• Trust defaults and reduce intervention:Rely as much as possible on the default automatic HTML escaping behavior of the Anqie CMS template engine.
+It has already done most of the security work in the background for you.

-• Use with cautionsafeFilter:Only use when the content is indeed safe and must be output in HTML formatsafeFor rich text content submitted by users, ensure that strict HTML whitelist filtering has been performed before storing it on the backend, allowing only safe tags and attributes to pass.
+• Use with caution.safeFilter:Only use HTML to output content when it is truly safe and necessarysafe.
+Make sure that the rich text content submitted by users has been strictly filtered with an HTML whitelist on the backend, allowing only safe tags and attributes to pass.

-• Special protection in JavaScript context:When variable content needs to be embedded into<script>Always use inside tags or as a JavaScript string:escapejsFilter.
+• Special protection in JavaScript context:When variable content needs to be embedded into<script>or used as a JavaScript string, always useescapejsfilter.

-• Avoid global automatic escaping: autoescape offIt is a high-risk operation.
-Do not use it unless in a highly controlled environment and you have complete understanding and control over the template content.
+• Avoid globally disabling automatic escaping: autoescape offIt is a high-risk operation.
+Unless in an extremely controlled environment, and you have a complete understanding and control of the template content, do not use it.

-By understanding and appropriately utilizing the security escape mechanisms and filters provided by the AnQi CMS, we can effectively prevent XSS attacks, protect the website and user safety, and lay a solid foundation for the stable operation of the website.
+By understanding and properly using the security escaping mechanisms and filters provided by Anqi CMS, we can effectively prevent XSS attacks, protect the website and users' safety, and lay a solid foundation for the stable operation of the website